A Science-Based Vaccination Schedule For Your Dog And Cat

 Are There Special Pets That Might Need More Frequent Booster Vaccinations?

-Kind hearted people who care for strays and run animal shelter face their own predicaments.
+Kind-hearted people who care for strays and run animal shelters face their own predicaments.
 The animals come to them stressed.
 Many are in the midst of infectious disease.
 Their vaccination history is unknown – most have received none.
-Staff is often overwhelmed with the number of animals they must care for.
+The staff is often overwhelmed with the number of animals they must care for.
 The animals are housed close together.
 Most are not at the facility long enough for a proper vaccine series.
 Volunteer staff come and go.
 Money to make improvements or for complex health care is scarce.
 So optimum shelter medicine is quite different from optimal veterinary medicine for a well cared for pet like yours.
 Suggesting the same vaccine protocol and vaccine schedule for shelters as for pet owners is quite silly.
 I did not write this article for folks in shelter situations.

-Your dog or cat’s ability to respond to the vaccines your veterinarian administers or diseases I might encounter depend on it having a strong, underlying immune system.
+Your dog or cat’s ability to respond to the vaccines your veterinarian administers or diseases it might encounter depends on it having a strong, underlying immune system.
 Many chronic diseases, lower your pet’s ability to fight infections of all kinds or to respond to vaccinations.
 So dogs and cats whose immune systems are compromised by things like cancer, autoimmune disease, diabetes, heart and lung disease or kidney disease might have less immunity to the diseases they were vaccinated against in their youth.
 If a booster vaccination in those pets might be helpful is unknown.
 If given, I would suggest they be all-killed (no live modified organisms) product.
 Buy I, myself, would be reluctant to give any vaccines to such animals.

 Any medication that affects your pet’s immune system has the potential to alter its response to vaccines.
-Corticosteroid drugs like prednisone , drugs used to fight cancer or chronic allergies ( read here ) And possibly nibs similar to Apoquel®/oclacitinib ( a “cousin” of Xeljanz®/tofacitinib).
-All-killed or sub-unit (eg canary pox vectored) products might be safer to use in pets in these situations and post-vaccination virus neutralization titers might be desirable.
+Corticosteroid drugs like prednisone, drugs used to fight cancer or chronic allergies (read here) And possibly nibs similar to Apoquel®/oclacitinib (a “cousin” of Xeljanz®/tofacitinib).
+All-killed or subunit (e.g. canary pox vectored) products might be safer to use in pets in these situations and post-vaccination virus neutralization titers might be desirable.
 The worry is not just that ordinary vaccines in these animals might not be as effective.
 It is also that in those pets, the weakened live virus vaccine (MLV) might still be capable of causing the disease it was given to prevent.
-The same applies to the occasional dog or cat that is born with an abnormal immune system. ( read here )
+The same applies to the occasional dog or cat that is born with an abnormal immune system. (read here)

 Who Is Responsible For This Mess?
 Perhaps These folks are too: